2017 Australian Antarctic Arts Fellowship

 Dr Walch completed his studies, and is a part-time lecturer, at the University of Tasmania.
 He has a Bachelor of Fine Art with Honours in Photography, a Master of Fine Arts by Research in Digital Stereoscopic Photography and Landscape, and a PhD in Fine Art.

-The work Dr Walch produces through the Antarctic Fellowship will be exhibited in Tasmania and nationally, while an archive will be collected by the world renowned Center for Art + Environment at the Nevada Museum of Art.
+The work Dr Walch produces through the Antarctic Fellowship was exhibited in Tasmania and nationally, while an archive was collected by the world renowned Center for Art + Environment at the Nevada Museum of Art.